Skip to main content

 Let’s talk practically:

-• Everyday wear: Both hold up well to knives, spills, and family life.
-But quartz edges out granite for being more resistant to chips and scratches.
+Everyday wear: Both hold up well to knives, spills, and family life, but quartz edges out granite by being more resistant to chips and scratches.

 Featuring Enza Oro - PentalQuartz®